After 4-year-old took a doll from a store, video shows police pulling gun on parents

 The claim alleges that the officers committed battery, unlawful imprisonment, false arrest and other civil rights violations.

-The family is asking for $2.5 million for each of the parents and the two children, according to the notice of claim.
+The family is asking for $2.5 million for each parent and each child, according to the notice of claim.